coloshword/ExcelAgent/README.md

 - sql: JSONB type: stores json as binary format, binary preparsed format.
 Many python libraries can read these seamlessly
 - goal simply create the agent state on the first request...

+- if app has a lifespan context manager, you can get around this for testing by using Testclient(app) as a context manager: with TestClient(app) as client:

+- goal: create a agent_state object
+    - we can create the agent_state object
+    - now we can work on hooking up to the endpoint
+    - frontend calls endpoint properly

+- make a